duneanalytics/docs/faq/how-does-dune-get-its-data.md

-# How does Dune get it's data ?
+# How does Dune get its data ?

 We are working together with node providers across the Industry to ingest data into our database.
 This includes all raw historical data from these blockchains.
 It does not include state data.